Prempro Side Effects

-Along with its needed effects, conjugated estrogens / medroxyprogesterone may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, conjugated estrogens / medroxyprogesterone may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking conjugated estrogens / medroxyprogesterone:Less common
+If any of the following side effects occur while taking conjugated estrogens / medroxyprogesterone, check with your doctor immediately:More common

 - chest pain

 - feeling of warmth or heat

 - flushing or redness of skin, especially on face and neck